 Another popular Mayan ruin site, Tulum is located a bit closer to Cancun than Chichen Itza, roughly 2 hours south.
 This is a smaller site and can be seen in about an hour but it's worth the trip simply for the breathtaking views.
 The Mayans knew good real estate when they saw it and the main pyramid of Tulum sits on a cliff above an amazing beach.
 Once a major port for the Mayan empire, the ruins site is the main attraction of the rapidly growing town.
 Tulum also boasts a downtown area (Tulum pueblo) and a bohemian "hotel zone" with relaxed cabana hotels and open-air eateries.

-This eco-park is part of the Experiencias Xcaret family (Xcaret, Xplor, Xenotes, Xoximilco).
-Xel-Ha boasts the "largest, most beautiful natural aquarium in the world".
-You can swim in grottos & cenotes (natural sinkholes) and see local sea life, explore Mayan ruins, jump off the Stone of Courage, cross the floating bridge, ride bikes or fly kites.
+This eco-park is part of the Grupo Xcaret family (Xcaret, Xplor, Xenotes, Xoximilco, Xenses and Xavage).
+Xel-Ha boasts the "largest, most beautiful natural aquarium in the world."
+You can swim in grottos & cenotes (natural sinkholes) and see local marine life, explore Mayan ruins, jump off the Cliff of Courage, cross the floating bridge, ride bikes or fly kites.
 There are plenty of other activities and exhibits to keep you occupied for the entire day or you can simply spend your time relaxing in the sun or napping in a seaside hammock.
-Xel-Ha features a delicious buffet restaurant and offers a children's area.
+Xel-Ha also features a delicious buffet restaurant and a children's area.

 Chichen Itza is by far the largest and most impressive Mayan archaeological ruins site in the region.
 It was voted one of the New Seven Wonders of the World in 2007.
 If you only have time to take one sightseeing excursion while on vacation, visit Chichen Itza.
 You'll not only learn a bit about the Mayan people and Mexican history, but you'll see a cenote where human sacrifices were performed and stare in awe when you see the massive structures that were built with only manpower and crude tools.
 Bring water, sunscreen, lightweight clothing and a hat.
 It's hot out there in the jungle!